-So this is it.
+So, this is it.
 I'm now 30.
-Everyone my age is either married or getting married, in jobs that they love, living lives that are just bursting with possibilities and happiness and I'm sitting in a bar on my own, the sole-survivor of my lackluster birthday party that was attended by people I don't really know and who were all there to see my best friend.
-I'm alone, I hate my job and I've never had a long-term man in my life, unless you count Stanley the plumber who fixed the water pipe in my first post-college apartment and ended up stalking me for six months.
+Everyone my age is either married or getting married, in jobs that they love, having kids or living lives that are just bursting with possibilities.
+And I'm sitting in a bar on my own, the sole-survivor of my lacklustre birthday party that was attended by people I don't really know, who were all there to see my best friend.
+I'm alone, I hate my job and I've never had a long-term man in my life.
+Unless you count Stanley, the plumber who fixed the water pipe in my first post-college apartment and ended up stalking me for six months.

 I still can't quite understand where I went so wrong.
 I did everything I was supposed to.
 I studied in school.
 I never took drugs.
 I didn't have sex 'til I thought it meant something (which it turns out it didn't - to him at least).
-I chose a sensible profession instead of following my dream (my real job is an editor at a publishing house, my dream job is an artist).
-And I always try to put others' feelings first.
-Xander says that's my biggest problem but then Xander also answers the phone saying "hell-ooooo!" so his opinion doesn't count.
+I chose a sensible profession as an editor instead of seeking my dream job as an artist.
+And I always try to put other people's feelings first.
+Xander says that's my biggest problem.
+But then, Xander answers the phone saying "hell-ooooo", so his opinion doesn't count.

 Angel.
 My high school crush.
-I had such a thing for him that whenever he was near me I felt like choking.
-Dru used to say it made me a freak that I couldn't talk to him.
-She said I had to make an impression.
+I had such a thing for him.
+Whenever he was near me, I felt like choking.
+I couldn't talk to him, a fact that Dru threw in my face repeatedly as evidence of my freakiness.
+She said if you wanted a guy, you had to make a good impression.
 And I guess I did in the end.
-Right in his crotch, when he felt me up at the after-prom party when Dru was in the toilet.
+Right in his crotch.
+He'd felt me up at the after-prom party when Dru was in the bathroom.
 Turns out the way to cure my crush was to actually talk to him.
 He was an ass.
 A gropey ass.
 But I hadn't known that when Dru had started flirting with him in the halls at the start of our senior year.

-We weren't freaks in school but we weren't cheerleaders either.
-Dru still sparkled though and was popular enough.
+We weren't freaks in school but we weren't Queen Bees either.
+Dru sparkled of course.
+She was popular enough.
 I, of course, got by through my close association with Dru.
-It's one of the things that always sticks in my head when Xander goes on one of his rants about how Dru is poison to me.
-She could have dumped me on my ass in high school.
+It's one of the things that always sticks in my head when Xander goes on one of his rants about how Dru is poison to me: she could have dumped me on my ass in high school.
 There was an unspoken invitation from the popular elite that if she dumped me and made them her default friends, she'd be welcomed with open arms.
 But she never did.
 She gave up supreme popularity for her friendship with me and that's a damn big thing for a high-school girl.